tatianegercina/FinTech/01-Lesson-Plans/12-NLP/3/LessonPlan.md

   ![DataFrame creation sample with news articles and tone analysis results](Images/tone_analysis_progress_bar.png)

-Explain to students that it's important to create the CSV files on this section to reduce the processing time on the dashboard creation by only reading the final results from the files.
+Explain to students that it is important to create the CSV files on this section to reduce the processing time on the dashboard creation by only reading the final results from the files.

 Continue the review activity by opening the `sentiment_dashboard.ipynb` Jupyter notebook; walk through the solution and highlight the following: